← All Guides

 The Drive Medical Tub Transfer Bench solves a specific problem: your parent cannot safely step over the bathtub wall.
 This bench straddles the tub edge — two legs inside the tub, two legs on the bathroom floor.
 Your parent sits on the outer portion and slides across into the tub, never needing to step over the rim.

-It includes a backrest, adjustable legs, a reversible design (fits left or right tub setups), and an impressive 400 lb weight capacity.
+It includes a backrest, height-adjustable legs, a reversible design (fits left or right tub setups), and a sturdy 350 lb weight capacity.
 Drive Medical is one of the most reputable names in durable medical equipment, and this bench reflects that quality.

 Pros